lemieuxl/pyGenClean/docs/qc_modules/ancestry.md

 `ancestry.mds.png`

 : The plot of the MDS values (see the [initial MDS figure](#initial_mds)).
+This figure can be regenerated using the [`plot-mds`](#plot-mds) subcommand.

 `ancestry.before.png`

-: The MDS values before outliers detection (see the [before outlier detection figure](#before_outlier)).
+: The MDS values before outlier detection (see the [before outlier detection figure](#before_outlier)).

 `ancestry.after.png`

-: The MDS values after outliers detection for each of the three reference populations.
+: The MDS values after outlier detection for each of the three reference populations.
 The shaded points are the outliers of a given population cluster (see the [figure generated after outlier detection](#after_outlier)).

 `ancestry.outliers.png`

-: The MDS values after outliers detection for the selected reference population (default is CEU cluster) (see the [outliers figure](#outliers)).
+: The MDS values after outlier detection for the selected reference population (default is CEU cluster) (see the [outliers figure](#outliers)).

 `ancestry.outliers`